Anthony Martin (escape artist): Career

-Escape or Die

-Anthony's most dangerous stunts include a successful escape from a locked box thrown out of an airplane at 15,000 feet.

-The aerial box escape required the escapist to free himself from a falling coffin, skydive away from it and open his parachute before impacting the ground.
-He freed himself at 6500 feet to accomplish the harrowing ordeal.
+Martin's most dangerous stunts include a successful escape from a locked box thrown out of an airplane at 15,000 feet.
+This required him to free himself from a falling coffin, skydive away from it, and open his parachute before hitting the ground.
+He freed himself at 6,500 feet to accomplish the ordeal.

-The frigid winters of Wisconsin helped to provide another unique test for the daredevil when he was locked in a steel cage lowered beneath the ice of a water filled quarry.
-Chainsaws had to be used to cut a hole in the ice to create an entrance point for the steel cage.
+The frigid winters of Wisconsin helped to provide another unique test when he was locked in a steel cage lowered beneath the ice of a water-filled quarry.
+Chainsaws were used to cut a hole in the ice to create an entrance point for the steel cage.
 Locks were removed from their original factory packaging to secure the cage.
-One minute and forty five seconds later Anthony emerged from his would be watery grave.
+One minute and forty-five seconds later, Martin emerged.

-For the Discovery Channel he leaped shackled over the Snake River Canyon and parachuted to safety on the north rim.
-Untested since Evel Knievels stunt, the Snake River Canyon presented Anthony with unusual wind and turbulence concerns.
+For the Discovery Channel, he leaped, shackled, over the Snake River Canyon and parachuted to safety on the north rim.
+Untested since Evel Knievel's stunt, the canyon presented Martin with unusual wind and turbulence concerns.
 He had to free his hands in freefall in order to deploy his parachute.
-The handcuffs used in the attempt were purchased by the Jerome County Commissioners Office, verified by a locksmith and secured in a vault prior to the attempt.
+The handcuffs used in the attempt were purchased by the Jerome County Commissioner's Office, verified by a locksmith, and secured in a vault prior to the attempt.

-For the ABC Television Special "Secrets of the Worlds Greatest Escape Artist" he was buried alive at the Las Vegas Hilton and escaped from beneath 2000 pounds of desert sand.
+For the ABC Television special Secrets of the Worlds Greatest Escape Artist, he was buried alive at the Las Vegas Hilton and escaped from beneath 2000 pounds of desert sand.
 The restraints used in all these escapes were verified by certified bonded locksmiths.

-Besides having his own network special he has appeared on: Good Morning America, A Current Affair, Dick Clark Presents, The Late Show and many others.
+Besides having his own network special, he has appeared on Good Morning America, A Current Affair, Dick Clark Presents, The Late Show, and many others.
 His television appearances have been aired in over 40 countries.
-His first television appearance was at the age of 13.
+His first appearance was at the age of 13.

-On August 6, 2013, Martin was handcuffed, chained and locked inside a plywood box (coffin) that was released out of an airplane at 14,500 feet.
-The successful event occurred over Serena in northern Illinois.
+On August 6, 2013, Martin was handcuffed, chained and locked inside a plywood box (coffin) that was released from an airplane at 14,500 feet.
+The event occurred over Serena in northern Illinois.

-Ambassador in Chains
+Evangelism

-In recent years he has been using his talents to evangelize and promote his Christian beliefs.
-Ambassador In Chains ministries was launched in 1998 as a ministry tool for local churches.
-Anthony uses his escapes as a metaphor for escaping eternal death through repentance and faith in Jesus Christ.
+In recent years, Martin has evangelized and promoted his Christian beliefs.
+Ambassador in Chains ministries was launched in 1998 as a ministry tool for local churches.
+Martin uses his escapes as a metaphor for escaping eternal death through repentance and faith in Jesus Christ.

-Martin is the author of the book "Escape or Die an escape artist unlocks the secret to cheating death" which was released in 2013.
+Martin is the author of the book Escape or Die: An Escape Artist Unlocks the Secret to Cheating Death, which was released in 2013.